Advanced head and neck squamous cell cancer

 • Some cancer cells have large amounts of PD-L1, which helps them hide from your immune system.

-• Block PD-1 from attaching to PD-L1, which helps prevent cancer cells from “hiding,” and
+• Blocking PD-1 from attaching to PD-L1, which helps prevent cancer cells from “hiding,” and

-• Help the immune system to find and fight cancer cells.
+• Helping the immune system to find and fight cancer cells.

 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.